saivishwakgangam/VIRTUAL-R-AND-D-SHOWCASE/README.md

-# VIRTUAL-R-AND-D-SHOWCASE
+# SSD-10-R&D Showcase
-# Basically a team of 4 members have built a aframe website to showcase the research happening in my college IIIT Hyderabad using aframe.The posters can be added in json file,to start the project click on entry.html
+The idea is to develop a WebVR application to showcase the recent Research and Development in IIIT Hyderabad.

+No environment dependency for given code.

+But it works on some images from the url which is public and downloadable when fetch without the server.
+If it is fetched with server, any image with url can be fetched.

+Just start the project by opening entry.html on browser.